AlexeyKiselyov/serverless-academy-backend/01_auth_api/README.md

 ## Guide:

-1.  <a href = "https://nodejs.org/uk" target="_blank" rel="noreferrer noopener">Need
-    NODE.js.</a>.
-2.  <a href = "https://www.docker.com/products/docker-desktop/" target="_blank" rel="noreferrer noopener">Need
+1.  <a href = "https://www.docker.com/products/docker-desktop/" target="_blank" rel="noreferrer noopener">Need
     Docker</a>.
-3. Write in terminal `cd src`.
+2. Write in terminal `cd src`.
-4. Add `.env` file with your credentials in `.\backend` folder.
+3. Add `.env` file with your credentials in `.\backend` folder.
-5. Write in terminal `docker-compose up` to launch backend and database.
+4. Write in terminal `docker-compose up` to launch backend and database.
-6. REST API will be available on the address: `http://localhost:3000/`.
+5. REST API will be available on the address: `http://localhost:3000/`.

 <h2 align = "center"> Task description.</h2>